Tagline: Michael’s work in Haddonfield is not done yet!

 H20 mercifully dropped the whole druid debacle of the two previous sequels and in doing so promised a return to form.
 Laurie had no longer died in an off-screen car accident.
 She was alive and…well, she was alive, and a fated reunion with her omnipotent nemesis promised much for fans, many of whom would be disappointed by the slick cookie cutter production that turned Michael into a veritable clone of the fast-paced Ghostface.
 Not satisfied with the debacle that actress Jamie Lee Curtis described as a “money gig”, Dimension Films would return four years later with Halloween Resurrection.

-So Laurie dies for the second time—not before providing us with the most inexplicable kiss in horror cinema—Loomis bowed out in the sixth instalment of the franchise and Jamie, the only other series protagonist of note, has long-since bitten the dust (in a separate narrative, obviously), so where to next?
+So Laurie dies for the second time — not before providing us with the most inexplicable kiss in horror cinema — Loomis bowed out in the sixth instalment of the franchise and Jamie, the only other series protagonist of note, has long-since bitten the dust (in a separate narrative, obviously), so where to next?
 Well, first of all the screenplay has to write away that pesky beheading from the end of H20.
 You saw that, right?
 Michael’s head was chopped clean off.
 Did he reattach said head and recede into the darkness to regroup.
 Of course not.
 That would just be stupid.
-Instead it was a simple case of mistaken identity, some other poor schmoe having eaten the dull blade of an axe.
+Instead it was a simple case of mistaken identity, some other poor schmoe having eaten the dull blade of an axe in his place.
 Why didn’t the guy say anything to warn a vengeful Laurie?
 Because that cheeky little scamp Myers had crushed his larynx.
 We discover these incongruous details thanks to a couple of gossiping nurses, and with that troublesome bit of exposition out of the way we’re ready for the main event.

 Reality TV.
 Remember when that was novel and fresh and innovative?
 No, me neither.
 In 2002, the use of a plethora of ‘reality’ TV cameras may have been something of a draw, but years later it is dated and grainy and somewhat confusing, and without that superficial cherry to plump in our laps the movie comes across as meaningless and wholly shallow.
 As for the cast, let me start by saying that pop stars do not belong in a Halloween movie (the reasons for which should be self-explanatory to any fan of the series), and I know many of you feel the exact same way.
 Other than that the cast are utterly forgetful with a female protagonist who may as well not exist.
 The movie even carries a 15 certificate without a drop of gore in sight.
 I mean, what on Earth am I watching here?